 The most important lesson I learnt, is that following a recipe is one thing and knowing what you do is another.
-So if anyone out there is attempting to make croissants or any laminated dough at home, I hope, these tips would help in some way.
+So if anyone out there is attempting to make croissants or any laminated pastry at home, I hope, these tips would help in some way.

 The flavor of the croissants depends heavily on the butter being used.
 The better the butter, the tastier the pastry.
 So use a good quality butter.
 The higher the fat% the easier the lamination will be.
 But with practice, you can make any butter work!

 Making the butter slab:

 Decide which recipe you are going to follow.
 Measure the amount of butter.
 If you are using salted butter, leave the salt out!
 Some recipes call for flour, some don’t.
 This is up to you.
 In the winter, I’d leave the flour out.
 Let butter sit in room temperature for about 5-10 minutes so it is workable.
 If butter has gone too soft, place it back in fridge until desired texture is achieved.
-It’s important that the butter stays cool to tough all the while you work with it!
+It’s important that the butter stays cool to touch all the while you work with it!
 Use a mixer if you are incorporating flour.
 Bring all the butter to a single pile (if you are using several sticks).
 Place the butter between two plastic sheets and flatten to achieve the square shape and 1/8th of an inch thickness. place back in fridge to set.

 Making the dough:

 The ideal dough should be pliable.
 Mix the ingredients on slow speed until everything comes together and if the dough is too tough, add some water.
 Mix for a couple of minutes or knead by hand.
-The dough should not have any lumps and it should be even, smooth and got a bit of elasticity. make sure it is soft enough, to roll by hand.
-If it is too soft, butter will try slide and not spread evenly.
+The dough should not have any lumps and it should be even, smooth and should have a bit of elasticity. make sure it is soft enough, to roll by hand.
+If it is too soft, butter will try to slide on top and not spread evenly.
 So it is important to get this right at this stage.
 Let the dough rest in refrigerator for at least 30 minutes.
 This will do three things;

 – relax gluten so it will be easier to roll out without shrinking back